+Moderate impact removal

-moderate impact removal: proposed work may affect the appearance and/or ecology of the wooded area.
-Means the removal of a single or multiple trees greater than five (5) meters in height and greater than or equal to twenty (20) centimeters dbh and recognizes that the proposed work may affect the appearance and/or ecology of the wooded area.
+Means the removal of a single or multiple trees greater than five (5) meters in height and greater than or equal to twenty (20) centimetres dbh and recognizes that the proposed work may affect the appearance and/or ecology of the wooded area.

+High impact pruning

-neighbourhood and includes significant pruning work and recognizes that the high impact pruning: Means significant standard pruning practices that would impact the general neighborhood and includes park and trail users and recognizes that the proposed work may affect the appearance and/or ecology of the wooded area.
+Means significant standard pruning practices that would impact the general neighbourhood and includes park and trail users and recognizes that the proposed work may affect the appearance and/or ecology of the wooded area.
 This could include significant pruning along major travel routes, pruning in recreation areas, pruning of large numbers of trees, and pruning of large trees or unique specimen trees.

+High impact removal

-Means tree work that includes standard pruning practices that affect the general high impact removal: Means the removal of a single or multiple trees that would impact the general neighborhood and includes park and trail users and recognizes that the proposed work may affect the appearance and ecology of the wooded area.
+Means the removal of a single or multiple trees that would impact the general neighbourhood and includes park and trail users and recognizes that the proposed work may affect the appearance and ecology of the wooded area.
 This could include removals along major travel routes, removals in recreation areas, removals of large numbers of trees, and removals of large trees or unique specimen trees.